gregra81/kahoot-express/README.md

-# kahoot-clone=express
+# kahoot-clone-express

-Kahoot clone using React, Node.js and Socket.io.
+Kahoot clone using Node.js, Sequelize and Socket.io.
-Works well with
+Works well with with https://github.com/gregra81/kahoot-react

 ## Installation
 ```